-Throughout our program, we encourage problem solving and independent thinking on your part.
-We expect that as you assimilate into the career field, self-responsibility, along with professional behaviors, will afford you the opportunity to become an active participant and practitioner in the lifelong learning process of occupational therapy.
+Throughout our program, we encourage problem-solving and independent thinking on your part.
+We expect that as you assimilate into the career field, self-responsibility, along with professional behaviors, will allow you to become an active participant and practitioner in the lifelong learning process of occupational therapy.